La Vispa Teresa

 La Vispa Teresa (English: Lively Teresa) is a 1939 Italian, black and white short film directed by Roberto Rossellini.
-A short nature film, it features a girl catching a butterfly, but is thwarted by other insects.
+A short nature-themed film, it features a girl catching a butterfly, but is thwarted by other insects.
+The film is about seven minutes long.

+Plot

+The film is based on a nursery rhyme with the same name by the famous Italian writer, Luigi Sailer.
+It centers around a young girl, Teresa, trying to who tries to catch a butterfly but is thwarted by other insects.

+The film emphasizes observation of nature and insect life in a simple, visual style typical of Rossellini's early experimental shorts.